 Oral and maxillofacial surgeons (OMSs) are trained in all aspects of anesthesia administration.
-Following dental school, they complete at least four years of training in a hospital-based surgical residency program alongside medical residents in general surgery, anesthesia and other specialties.
-During this time, OMS residents evaluate patients for anesthesia, deliver the anesthetic and monitor post-anesthetic patients during the medical anesthesiology service.
+Following dental school, they complete a minimum of four years of training in a hospital-based surgical residency program alongside medical residents in general surgery, anesthesia and other medical specialties.
+During this time, OMS residents evaluate patients for anesthesia, deliver the anesthetic and monitor post-anesthetic patients during their medical anesthesiology rotation.
+In addition, OMS residents evaluate their own patients and perform procedures along with administering the anesthesia.

 trained alongside medical anesthesia residents.